Eogala/Devops-bootcamp9/project9.md

 In essence, Docker allows you to package your app and its dependencies into a small, isolated unit known as a **container**.

 ---
+### How Docker Works

+Docker uses a **client-server** architecture:
+1. **Docker Client:** The CLI tool you use to interact with Docker.
+2. **Docker Daemon:** The background service (or server) that manages images, containers, networks, and volumes.
+3. **Docker Images:** A read-only blueprint for creating containers.
+Think of an image as the recipe and the container as the dish.
+4. **Docker Containers:** These are the running instances of images.
+A container is like a lightweight, isolated environment where your app runs.

+---

+### Docker Images vs Containers

+- **Docker Image:** A static file containing the code, dependencies, and runtime for your app.
+Images are built from Dockerfiles, which we'll explore shortly.
+- **Docker Container:** A container is a live, running instance of an image.
+You can have multiple containers running from the same image, each operating independently.

+### Dockerfile: Building Your First Image

+## Step 1 Provision an instance

+- Spin up an Ubuntu 24.04 t2.micro this is where we'll be doing the project in

+- SSH into the instance